yazarbrahim/TryHackMe---Red-Team-Writeups/LazyAdmin.md

 - **Apache is working:**

-- #### **Ubuntu** (The Operating System) Ubuntu is a very popular operating system that is based on Linux.
+- **Ubuntu** (The Operating System) Ubuntu is a very popular operating system that is based on Linux.
 It's often used for servers because it's stable, secure, and free.

 ![e18cb98c19d4629f6200cbd9cf25c25e.png](resources/e18cb98c19d4629f6200cbd9cf25c25e.png)

-Here we encounter some information indicating that the page is not set up.
+Here, we encounter some information indicating that the page is not set up.
 Let's try gathering more information using the Gobuster tool or Dirb

 ![46eb3dd3c395dd40701aaecf6fc0a366.png](resources/46eb3dd3c395dd40701aaecf6fc0a366.png)

 ![acce71ee8ddd80ded7b0ca131f1f5051.png](resources/acce71ee8ddd80ded7b0ca131f1f5051.png)

-Lazy admin is still working ,he is lazy admin :))))
+Lazy admin is still working, he is lazy admin:))))

-Unlike the other directories, we can see /inc and /as directories.
+Unlike the other directories, we can see the /inc and /as directories.
 Let's proceed with our operations by examining these 2 directories.

 ![6693b5eb2df6d8c013de19acaa63a843.png](resources/6693b5eb2df6d8c013de19acaa63a843.png)